Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Introduction

 \citet{javanmard2019analysis} analyzed a particular RBF network and established linear convergence (up to certain error\footnote{Note that such error yields sublinear rate with respect to arbitrarily small accuracy $\epsilon$. }) for strongly concave target functions. \citet{rotskoff2019global} provided a sublinear rate in continuous time for a modified gradient flow.
 In the regularized setting, \citet{chizat2019sparse} obtained local linear convergence under certain non-degeneracy assumption on the objective. \citet{wei2019regularization} also proved polynomial rate for a perturbed dynamics under weak $\ell_2$ regularization.

-Our setting is most related to \citet{hu2019mean}, who studied the minimization of a nonlinear functional with Kullback–Leibler (KL) regularization on the probability space, and showed linear convergence of a particle dynamics named {\it mean field Langevin dynamics}.
-While the discretization is analogous to regularized noisy gradient descent, convergence rate in discrete time was not provided. \citet{chen2020generalized} also considered optimizing a KL-regularized objective in the infinite-width and continuous-time limit, and derived NTK-like convergence guarantee under certain parameter scaling.
-Compared with these prior works, we directly handles the discrete time update in the mean-field regime, and our analysis covers a wider range of loss functions beyond the squared loss, such as the logistic loss.
+Our setting is most related to \citet{hu2019mean}, who studied the minimization of a nonlinear functional with KL regularization on the probability space, and showed linear convergence (in continuous time) of a particle dynamics named {\it mean field Langevin dynamics} when the regularization is sufficiently strong. \citet{chen2020generalized} also considered optimizing a KL-regularized objective in the infinite-width and continuous-time limit, and derived NTK-like convergence guarantee under certain parameter scaling.
+Compared to these prior works, we directly handle the discrete time update in the mean-field regime, and our analysis covers a wider range of regularization parameters and loss functions.

 \paragraph{Langevin algorithm.} Langevin dynamics can be viewed as optimization in the space of probability measures \citep{jordan199618,jordan1998variational}; this perspective has been explored in \citet{wibisono2018sampling,durmus2019analysis}.
 It is known that the continuous-time Langevin diffusion converges exponentially fast to target distributions satisfying certain growth conditions \citep{roberts1996exponential,mattingly2002ergodicity}.
-The discretized dynamics, or the \textit{Langevin algorithm}, has a sublinear convergence rate that depends on the numerical scheme \citep{li2019stochastic} and has been studied under various metrics \citep{dalalyan2014theoretical,durmus2017nonasymptotic,cheng2017convergence}. \citet{vempala2019rapid,erdogdu2020convergence} provided a unified treatment of how convergence rate of the Langevin algorithm depends on properties of the target distribution.
+The discretized \textit{Langevin algorithm} has a sublinear convergence rate that depends on the numerical scheme \citep{li2019stochastic} and has been studied under various metrics \citep{dalalyan2014theoretical,durmus2017nonasymptotic,cheng2017convergence}.

 The Langevin algorithm can also optimize certain non-convex objectives \citep{raginsky2017non,xu2018global,erdogdu2018global}, in which one finite-dimensional ``particle'' can attain approximate global convergence due to concentration of Boltzmann distribution around the true minimizer.
 However, such result often depends on the spectral gap that grows exponentially in dimensionality, which renders the analysis ineffective for neural net optimization in the high-dimensional \textit{parameter space}.